vtereshkov/umka-lang/doc/api.md

 ```
 UMKA_API bool umkaAlive(Umka *umka);
 ```
 Checks if the interpreter instance has been initialized and not yet terminated.
-Termination means that either the `main` function has exited, or `exit` has been called.
+Termination means that either a runtime error has happened, or `exit` has been called.
 Neither `umkaRun`, nor `umkaCall` can be called after the termination.

 Parameters: